Push Down Automata - Examples

 — when top is

-arrives, move to q4 (leavez
+zand a1arrives, move to q4 (leavez)

 (in accepting-phase allow more 1s)